 Bindings aren’t the flashiest piece of ski gear you’ll buy, but they’re certainly a foundational one.
 As the connection between boot and ski, they play a fundamental role in power transfer, responsiveness, and safety.
 When purchasing an alpine binding, you’ll want to pay attention to DIN, boot sole compatibility, brake width, and more.
-Below are our top downhill ski bindings for winter 2024.
+Below are our top downhill ski bindings for winter 2024-2025.
 For additional background information, see our ski binding comparison table and buying advice below the picks.
-To complete your setup, check out our articles on the best all-mountain skis and downhill ski boots.
+And to complete your setup, check out our articles on the best all-mountain skis and best downhill ski boots.

 Our Team's Ski Binding Picks